metallurgical/setup-asp-mysql/README.md

 4) Press next, choose connection we set earlier, and press `Next`

-5) Select table for our entity context, and click `Finish`
+5) Select table for our entity context's model, and click `Finish`

 6) This will aoutomatically added connection string on `web.config`, if dont, copy and paste below code inside `web.config` before closing tag `</configuration>` :